jhcp/seeng/README.md

 The address for accessing it is informed in the output of this previous command.
 For further info go to [Hugo](https://gohugo.io/)'s website.

 ## Acknowledgements
 The Hugo's theme used in this website is based on Hugo's [Creative](http://themes.gohugo.io/creative/) theme, which is based on a Bootstrap theme by David Miller.
 Hugo's Creative is published with an Apache License 2.0.
 Our customized version is included in this repository.
+A statement of modified files can be found at themes/hugo-creative-theme/CHANGES.md